 Design choices need to be defined through evidence, carefully analysing gaps in service provision and separating desire from need.
-In order to achieve this, broad consensus needs to be built among all key stakeholders.
-This can be on the basis of a comprehensive needs assessment and on-going participatory panning, with the objective of agreeing on broad design parameters.
+To achieve this, a broad consensus needs to be built among all key stakeholders.
+This can be based on a comprehensive needs assessment and ongoing participatory planning, to agree on broad design parameters.
+It is important to involve all potential stakeholders, including civil society groups representing vulnerable groups such as people with disability, future programme recipients and local leaders, in the design process, and continuous user testing.
 Using the creation of an Integrated System for Information Management as an example (this can be broadly applicable to programme MIS too), this will include:

-- Taking stock of the broader Social Protection and E-Government context, to define objectives and understand opportunities and constraints - Taking stock of existing programmes and their potential for integration, including the quality of existing programme business processes and whether/how to redesign/integrate these; - Understanding specific information requirements for different levels of users (primary, secondary and tertiary), including policy makers from other sectors
+- Taking stock of the broader Social Protection and E-Government context, to define objectives and understand opportunities and constraints - Taking stock of existing programmes and their potential for integration, including the quality of existing programme business processes and whether/how to redesign/integrate these - Understanding specific information requirements for different levels of users (primary, secondary and tertiary), including policymakers from other sectors